Chile's presidential race heads to a runoff between a communist and a pro-Trump conservative

 “We will definitely see Jara and Kast after today being even more moderate, talking about things that voters care about and trying to compete for the center,” said Rodolfo Disi, a political scientist at Chile’s Adolfo Ibáñez University.

 “We liked her at first, but that moment was when our opinion shifted, it seemed like a really closed-minded view,” Camila Roure, 29, said outside a polling station.
-But as a woman, Roure said, she wouldn’t vote for Kast — given his history of opposition to divorce and abortion, even in cases of rape.
+But as a woman, Roure said, she wouldn’t vote for Kast, citing his history of opposition to divorce and abortion, even in cases of rape.

-Although Kast has more recently sought to deflect attention from what he calls traditional family values and his German-born father’s Nazi past – which mobilized progressive voters against him during his last two failed presidential bids – he has made clear his views remain the same.
+Kast has sought to deflect attention from his commitment to what he calls traditional family values and his German-born father’s Nazi past, both of which mobilized progressive voters against him during his last two failed presidential bids, but he has made it clear that his views remain the same.

-“A Kast government wouldn’t just be a political shift, it would be a huge step backward,” said Macarena Breke, 27, an English teacher voting for Jara.
+“A Kast government wouldn’t just be a political shift, it would be a huge step backward,” said Macarena Breke, 27, an English teacher who voted for Jara.

 Jara promises a social safety net